UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ```
 salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --mem=5G --job-name=CHANGE-ME --time=01:00:00 --partition=general --qos=debug --account=AccountString srun --export=PATH,TERM,HOME,LANG --pty /bin/bash -l
 ```
+Once you are done type `exit` on the command line which will stop any processes still running and will release the allocation for the job.

 >[!WARNING]
 >For interactive work, we recommend that you combine `salloc` and `srun`, as shown above, to ensure that your session switches to a Bunya compute node and does not remain on the login node.